 Also, when it comes to produce, I like to buy what’s in season since it is much less expensive.
 Check out this seasonal produce guide.
 Keep in mind it varies by location.

 A couple of days before you shop, clean out your fridge with any left-over produce so you have the space for the new haul of food.

 This helps you use up the older food so you avoid waste.
 I do this on Thursday nights since I usually grocery shop on Fridays.
 The kids love to be surprised with what I come up with to make.
 I love to do a big batch of roasted veggies or make a roasted vegetable soup that I can have on hand.
 This also serves as some end of the week meal prep for the weekend and helps you stay on track!

 There you have it.
-My super grocery shopping strategies that I swear by and use every week!
+My Grocery shopping Strategy that Saved Me $100 A Week!
+I swear by this and use it every week!
 I hope you incorporate these into your routine too.
 Trust me, you will see the benefits right away!
 Let me know how it worked for you as well as any additional tips you may have below in the comment section.